Skip to content

 Open the app, see tonight's assignment.

 Maria pulls out her phone at the hallway cart.
-CareTrace opens to her resident list for the shift, preloaded with the residents she is covering.
-The mic is one tap from every row.
-In two-party consent states, the posted resident notice is confirmed on the lock screen before a microphone ever opens.
+CareTrace opens to the residents she is covering for the shift, with the mic one tap from every row.
+The community's consent notice is confirmed before a microphone ever opens.

 Trained for the chaos of the shift.